AlisaGf/AutoRig/README.md

 # AutoRig

-//This repository includes files that can be used for creating Auto Rig for a biped Character.
+This repository includes files that can be used for creating Auto Rig for a biped character.
 The main script is AutoRig that creates the rig and the rest are modules for generating each body part